cmradcl1/PersonalProject/README.md

 -------------
 For my group project, our client was SkyTouch Technologies and after solidifying what they wanted, my group and I were able to dig into Wordpress to better understand how it works and its features.
 Prior to our client selecting wordpress, our group had minimal experience using it (personally I had none).

-Therefore, for my personal project I chose to design and implement an entirely new website for another business.
+Therefore, for my personal project I chose not to create an aspact of the site differently for this deliverable, rather i chose to design and implement an entirely new website for another business.
 I wanted to be able to showcase how i've gone from knowing nothing of wordpress to successfully producing a website and design that is effective from scratch.

 Design
 -------------